 Unlike the Defensive Driver Program [information on TSS Traffic Safety School and DDP/DDS Defensive Driving Program/School was moved to driving-school], which is enabled by statute, these bicyclist-specific programs are completely ad-hoc, and the rules and red-tape are very flexible and minimal.
 Here are the programs currently available in Arizona:

 which seem to be run out of the courts exclusively, and in fact the city attorney’s office tells me they have nothing whatsoever to do with civil traffic.
-This costs $40 + $15, much cheaper than paying the ticket but still fairly pricey.
+This costs $40 (raised to $50 last time i looked in mid-2017) + $15, much cheaper than paying the ticket but still fairly pricey.
 The class is given by the ASU police at ASU; but applies anywhere in Tempe.

 Pima County now says, retrieved Sept 2015, (these links die a lot!)
 “Bicycle diversion classes are reserved for persons who’ve received a traffic citation while riding their bike.
 The City Prosecutor’s Office will dismiss a cyclist’s civil traffic citation if he or she submits proof of completion of the Bicycle Diversion Program safety class which is now being offered by EZAZ Traffic School.
 Call 520-207-3200 to register.
 Please note that there is a fee of $39 for the class.
 If you were cited into the Green Valley Justice Court…”.